transylvaniasprint/transylvaniasprint.org/website/content/_index.md

 ### Car

-Drive to the destination: [Recenter House](https://maps.app.goo.gl/wgS4KTsY386hE1H9A) Parking is available.
+Drive to the destination: [Recenter House](https://maps.app.goo.gl/wgS4KTsY386hE1H9A).
+Parking is available.

 ## Activities

-Activities aren't fully planned yet, but might include:

-- hiking
-- archery
-- horse riding
-- yoga

-The following will be available at the venue:
+The guest house is near a forest, a good place for hiking.
+We may have other activities planned.
+The following will also be available at the venue:

 - hot tub
 - table soccer